mbarcia/CSV-Payments-PoC/docs/guide/application-structure.md

 # Application Structure

-This guide explains how to structure applications using the Pipeline Framework, following the patterns demonstrated in the CSV Payments reference implementation.
+This guide explains how to structure applications using The Pipeline Framework, following the patterns demonstrated in the CSV Payments reference implementation.
 The application structure is broken down into several key components that promote modularity and separation of concerns.

 ## Overview

-Applications built with the Pipeline Framework follow a modular architecture with clear separation of concerns.
+Applications built with The Pipeline Framework follow a modular architecture with clear separation of concerns.
 The framework promotes a clean division between:

 1. **Orchestrator Service**: Coordinates the overall pipeline execution
 2. **Backend Services**: Implement individual pipeline steps